 Ever wondered what it’s like managing the design process for a product used by millions of users?
-We sat down with Frank Yoo, Head of UX and Product Design at Lyft for a quick Q&A to get a sneak peek of his appearance on our latest edition of UX in Action: Lyft.
+We sat down with Frank Yoo, Head of UX and Product Design at Lyft for a quick Q&A to get a sneak peek of his appearance on UX in Action: Lyft.

 We’re lucky to have a stellar research trio on the team.
 Monal, our lead and most experienced researcher at Lyft, has instituted a three-pronged approach to gathering qualitative insights that inform UX decisions and the product roadmap: weekly in-person usability studies; regular focus groups with key stakeholders and specified user segments; and online surveys.
 Usability helps us refine and course-correct execution of our in-flight projects that are actively undergoing design iterations.
 We employ focus groups to answer broader questions that inform roadmap decisions ahead of each quarter.
 Surveys help us get some quantitative signal on a larger scale at the beginning and end phases of the product development cycle.
 And we do all of these studies with zero engineering cost.
 All prototyping and research instruments are built by the design team with input from UX research; this is a core competency of every designer at Lyft.